First, before the question of menopause pregnancy is answered, there’s a definition that’s needed to be sure it’s understood!

-PROTECT YOUR HEALTH with vital information about osteoporosis, thinning scalp hair, menopause pregnancy, fibroids, increasing unwanted facial hair, breast cancer, depression, endometriosis, HRT, PMS, higher blood pressure, weight gain, hysterectomy, and miscarriage.
+PROTECT YOUR HEALTH with vital information about osteoporosis, thinning scalp hair, menopause pregnancy, fibroids, increasing unwanted facial hair, breast cancer, depression, endometriosis, HRT, PMS, higher blood pressure, weight gain, how hysterectomy affects sexual health and miscarriage.

 Since a menopause pregnancy will place extra demands on your body, improving your overall health is desirable BOTH for the menopause mom and for the developing baby.

 This book is written by doctors on pregnancy and the postpartum period, and how most problems result from nutrient depletion and hormone imbalance.
 A menopause pregnancy and having a baby can be an incredibly enjoyable experience, especially if you’re prepared.